Smoke and Carbon Monoxide Alarms

 You should follow the alarm manufacturers guidance regarding where the alarms are placed.

 Carbon monoxide alarms

-These new regulations may affect the requirements for the provision of alarms in HMOs.
-In most HMOs the fire safety guidance provided by LACoRS will still be applicable.
-More advice can be requested on a case by case basis by emailing email@example.com or calling 01903 737755.
+More advice can be given on a case by case basis by emailing email@example.com or calling 01903 737755.